 Children’s allergies are often confused with other conditions like ear, nose, and throat infections.
 If you don’t know what’s causing your child to sneeze or wheeze, see your pediatrician or allergist.
 They will examine your child to find the cause of the symptoms and suggest treatments.

 When pollen counts are highest, consider limiting your child’s time outdoors.
 In late summer and early fall, that’s usually in the morning.
 In spring and summer, evenings are particularly bad.
-Have your child wear a baseball cap outside, and when he comes in, have him change his clothes and wash his face (including eyebrows and nostrils).
-He should be bathing and washing his hair every day during high pollen seasons.
+Have your child wear a baseball cap outside, and when they come in, have them change their clothes and wash their face (including eyebrows and nostrils).
+They should be bathing and washing their hair every day during high pollen seasons.
 And follow the same advice for adults for protecting your home from indoor and outdoor allergens.

 Medications can also help.
 But remember that treating children is different from treating adults.
 If your child’s symptoms aren’t responding to over-the-counter medicine recommended by your pharmacist, make an appointment with your pediatrician to see if other treatments like prescription medications and allergy immunotherapy might help.

 Can I use adult allergy medicine for my child?